Hexheld/hexheld-docs/MD/Power Noise.md

 Bits 0 to 5 specify the slope flags.
 See above for information.

-If bit 6 is set in the write, the slope wave generation resets to the first sample of Portion A. This reset is automatically performed on Hexheld system reset.
+If bit 6 is set in the write, the slope generator is explicitly reset to the beginning of Portion A. This reset is automatically performed on Hexheld system reset.
+Clearing bit 6 has no effect.

 If bit 7 is clear, the frequency generator is paused, preventing the slope algorithms from working and the slope accumulator from automatically updating.

 ### Amplitude Modulation (AM)

-When this feature is enabled from the `NOx7` registers, the slope amplitude level is effectively ANDed with the binary amplitudes of one or more noise channels, enabling complex sound effects and timbres to be generated.
+When this feature is enabled from `NOx7` registers, the slope amplitude level is effectively ANDed with the binary amplitudes of one or more noise channels, enabling complex sound effects and timbres to be generated.
+Noise channels may still output sound when being used as AM sources.

 If the binary amplitude of the noise channel is high, the slope output level is unmodified.
 However, if low, the slope output level is forced to be `$0`.

 If AM is enabled from multiple noise channels, their binary amplitudes will be ANDed together.
 As such, if either of the amplitudes is low, the slope output level is forced to be `$0`.

-### Output Procedure
+### Slope Output Procedure

-Every time the frequency phase accumulator wraps around, the slope accumulator is modified according to the algorithms.
+At the frequency specified by `SLO1` and `SLO2`, the slope accumulator is modified according to the algorithms.

 The upper 4 bits of the 7-bit slope accumulator value are used as the 4-bit wave amplitude value.
 This amplitude value goes through amplitude modulation if enabled, then goes through the shifting and masking logic for volume reduction.